 We interviewed President and CEO, the South Florida Institute on Aging (SoFIA), Peter Kaldes, about his ideas regarding Rethinking Aging.
-Watch a preview of our Experts in Aging interview with him below.
+Watch our Experts in Aging interview with him below.

 With experience that includes 17 years as an executive and time as an advisor to the Obama Administration, Peter Kaldes is on the leading edge of the aging industry.
 Now CEO and President of the South Florida Institute on Aging (SoFIA), Kaldes joined our Experts in Aging interview series to discuss the industry changes he has seen throughout his career, the importance of promoting opportunities to seniors, and his focus on providing services to underrepresented senior populations such as the LGBTQ+ and LatinX communities.